carlosdagos/bonlang/README.md

 ### Lazy evaluation

-The language is lazy, so this yields no output
+The language is lazy, so this yields "Lazy Hello" but not "Hello World"

 ```
 module Main where

 def main [] = {
-    val print' = print $ "Hello World!";
+    val sayHello = puts-ln $ "Hello World!";
+    puts-ln $ "Lazy Hello!"
 }
 ```